aseyq/leidensim/README.md

 ## What to expect
-I will upload the slides and notes shortly.
+I will upload the slides and notes here shortly.
 So you can skim through them and see if the workshop is any good for you.